Demand for grocery delivery cools as food costs rise - NewsBreak

 “I think that people are not using delivery because they want to get the heck out of the house,” she said.

 True demand for grocery delivery is tough to calculate.
-Usage can swing wildly when COVID cases rise or companies offer discounts, said David Bishop, a partner at Brick Meets Click.
+Usage can swing wildly when coronavirus cases rise or companies offer discounts, said David Bishop, a partner at Brick Meets Click.

 But he sees some patterns emerging.
 Households with young children and people with mobility issues are sticking with delivery.
 People over 60 have generally gone back to shopping in person.

 Bishop says delivery saw five years of growth in the first three months of the pandemic, and demand is probably still elevated.
-Eventually, he expects delivery sales to settle into more regular growth of about 10% per year.
+Eventually, he expects delivery sales to settle into more regular growth of about 10 percent per year.
 But delivery won’t go away, he said.

 “I don’t see it moving all the way back to pre-COVID levels.
 That can has been opened up,” he said.